Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity

 \section{Conclusion}

-In this study, we have analyzed the negative impacts that the zero-padding method during the aggregation process when using heterogeneous LoRA in federated learning, and we proposed a replication-based padding method to address these issues.
-We experimentally demonstrated that this method not only outperforms heterogeneous LoRA using zero-padding but also achieves faster convergence compared to homogeneous LoRA with high ranks.
-This suggests that in situations with extremely limited bandwidth, a strategy of assigning higher ranks to only a limited set of clients---while leaving others with low rank---can reduce the overall communication cost burden.
-We believe that our research opens up new challenges and opportunities in federated fine-tuning, and we are confident that this study will contribute to more efficient federated learning in terms of communication costs.
+We have identified and analyzed the drawbacks of the zero-padding method during the aggregation process when using heterogeneous LoRA in federated fine-tuning of language models and proposed a replication-based padding method to address these issues.
+We have experimentally demonstrated that this method achieves faster convergence with lower resource usage compared to homogeneous LoRA with high ranks.
+This suggests that assigning higher ranks to only a limited set of clients—while leaving others with lower ranks—can better align with client resources and data, optimizing overall performance.
+Additionally, this study focuses on a single high rank and a single low rank, allowing for exploration of multiple ranks to better manage resource and data heterogeneity.
+We believe that our research opens up new challenges and opportunities in federated fine-tuning, and we are confident that this study will contribute to more efficient federated learning.

-\textbf{Limitation.} Our approach significantly leverages the influence of high-performing clients to enhance the performance of the global model.
-As mentioned in the experimental results, there is a risk of overall performance degradation if a high rank client with relatively poor performance is selected during the client selection process.
-However, in our experiments, we used a simple random selection method and recent studies have explored selecting clients while considering data heterogeneity.
-We believe that applying more sophisticated client selection methods can mitigate this limitation.

-\textbf{Future work.} Currently, we consider a scenario with a single high rank and a single low rank, i.e., two ranks.
-However, it is also possible to explore methods that apply multiple ranks, taking data heterogeneity into account.
-Additionally, just as we replaced zero-padding with replication-based padding, we could consider alternative methods to replace truncation.
-Finally, while we are currently padding and aggregating by aligning the same rows and columns of low rank and high rank clients, we could also explore other efficient methods to match the rows and columns between low rank and high rank clients.